My Account

 • Cons: Lato is not a standard Microsoft Word font.
 That might mean that it will not load when some hiring managers open your resume.

-Lato is especially suitable for:
+Lato is a great resume font for:

 9. Book Antiqua